2016 Points of Pride

 Pol Herrmann, the John and Deborah Ganoe Professor, serves on the editorial board of Management International Review.

-Andreas Schwab, assistant professor of management, serves on the editorial boards of the Journal of Small Business Management and Strategic Management Journal.
+Andreas Schwab, associate professor of management, serves on the editorial boards of the Organization Science, the Strategic Entrepreneurship Journal and the Journal of Small Business Management.
+He is a representative-at-large for the Research Method Division of the Academy of Management and for the Research Method Community of the Strategic Management Society.

 Howard Van Auken, the Bob and Kay Smith Fellow in Entrepreneurship, serves as associate editor of the Journal of Small Business Management.
 He also serves on the editorial boards of the Journal of Small Business Strategy, Journal of Developmental Entrepreneurship, International Journal of Entrepreneurship and Management, and the Journal of Entrepreneurship and Business.